johnrm174/model-railway-signalling/PUBLIC_API.md

 ## Subscribing to the DCC Command Feed in your application

-The format of the DCC command feed 'Topic' is:
+The format of the DCC command feed subscription 'Topic' is:
 <pre>
 dcc_accessory_short_events/network_identifier/node_identifier-0/+
 </pre>
 * The network_identifier is the name you have given to your signalling network.
 * The node_identifier will be the name you have given to the main Model Railway Signalling node.

-As an example, for a signalling network name of "layout1" and the a node name (for the main Model Railway Signalling application) of "box1", the subscription would be:
+As an example, for a signalling network name of "layout1" and a node name (for the main Model Railway Signalling application) of "box1", the subscription would be:
 <pre>
 mqtt_client.subscribe("dcc_accessory_short_events/layout1/box1-0/+")